happiestbee/hophacks25/docs/tasks.md

 # Development Tasks for [App Name] Product Demonstration

 This document details the individual tasks required to develop a functional demonstration of the [App Name] web application.
 The focus is on implementing the core features and foundational components necessary to showcase the product proposal effectively, adhering to the specified technical stack and design guidelines.
+Whenever a task is complete, please mark it with a checkmark in this file.

 ## 1. Project Setup & Core Infrastructure

-* **Task 1.1: Initialize Next.js Project**
+* **Task 1.1: Initialize Next.js Project** ✅
     * Create a new Next.js project.
     * Configure Tailwind CSS.
     * Integrate `shadcn/ui` (initialize with desired theme/colors as per `requirements.md`).
     * Set up ESLint and Prettier for consistent code quality.
-* **Task 1.2: Initialize FastAPI Backend**
+* **Task 1.2: Initialize FastAPI Backend** ✅
     * Create a new FastAPI project.
     * Set up project structure (e.g., `app/`, `routers/`).
     * Configure Poetry for dependency management.